Let’s face it: “healthy eating” has a PR problem.

 1. Go for full-flavored salads

-A healthy, satiating salad with protein, tons of veggies, flavorful toppings, and a light dressing can provide you with essential nutrients and satisfy all your senses.
+A healthy, satiating salad with protein, tons of fiber-filled veggies, flavorful toppings, and a light dressing can provide you with essential nutrients and satisfy your tastebuds.

 2. Try a new cooking technique

-You know the healthy cooking drill: baked chicken, broiled fish and hard-boiled eggs ad nauseum.
+You know the healthy cooking drill: baked chicken, broiled fish, and hard-boiled eggs ad nauseam.

 Switch things up and experiment with new cooking techniques so you can make mouthwatering meals like this Hawaiian Salmon, which uses oven-poaching to keep the fish moist and flavorful.